Tyler O'Neill

-From the Greater Vancouver area of British Columbia, the Seattle Mariners selected O'Neill in the third round of the 2013 MLB draft.
-In 2016, he was the Southern League Most Valuable Player (MVP) along with winning the Southern League championship with the Jackson Generals.
+The Seattle Mariners selected O'Neill in the third round of the 2013 MLB draft.
+In 2016, he was the Southern League Most Valuable Player (MVP).
 On July 21, 2017, the Mariners traded him to the Cardinals.
-Later that year, he won the Pacific Coast League championship as a member of the Memphis Redbirds.
-After making his MLB debut in 2018 with the Cardinals, O'Neill struggled with injuries and split time between St. Louis and the minor leagues for two seasons before he became their starting left fielder in 2020, winning his first ever Gold Glove Award.
+After making his MLB debut in 2018, O'Neill struggled with injuries and split time between MLB and the minor leagues for two seasons before he became the Cardinals' starting left fielder in 2020, winning his first of his two Gold Glove Awards.

 Early life and amateur career

-O'Neill attended Garibaldi Secondary School in Maple Ridge, British Columbia and played for the Langley Blaze of the British Columbia Premier Baseball League.
+O'Neill attended Garibaldi Secondary School in Maple Ridge, British Columbia, and played for the Langley Blaze of the British Columbia Premier Baseball League.
 He grew up a fan of the Seattle Mariners.
-He committed to play college baseball at Oregon State University for the Oregon State Beavers.

 Professional career

 Seattle Mariners

 The Seattle Mariners selected O'Neill in the third round of the 2013 MLB draft.
 He signed with the Mariners and made his professional debut with the Arizona League Mariners.
-In 2014, O'Neill played in only 51 games between the Arizona League Mariners, Everett AquaSox and Clinton LumberKings due to a broken bone in his right hand he suffered after punching a concrete wall in the dugout.
-He spent 2015 with the Bakersfield Blaze, where he posted a .260 batting average to go along with 32 home runs and 87 RBIs.
-O'Neill played for the Canada national team at the 2015 Pan American games in Toronto and the 2015 WBSC Premier12.
-In the 2015 Pan Am Games final, Canada defeated the United States 7–6 in extra innings to claim the gold medal.
+In 2014, O'Neill played in only 51 games between the Arizona League Mariners, Everett AquaSox and Clinton LumberKings because he broke a bone in his right hand by punching a concrete wall in the dugout.
+He spent 2015 with the Bakersfield Blaze, where he posted a .260 batting average along with 32 home runs and 87 RBIs.

 He spent 2016 with the Jackson Generals of the Southern League, where he batted .293 with 24 home runs and 102 RBIs.
 Jackson won the Southern League championship after a league best 84–55 record, and O'Neill was the Southern League Most Valuable Player (MVP).
 In seven playoff contests, he batted .448, three home runs and eight RBIs.
-He began 2017 with the Tacoma Rainers of the Class AAA Pacific Coast League (PCL).
+He began 2017 with the Tacoma Rainiers of the Class AAA Pacific Coast League (PCL).

 St. Louis Cardinals

 2017

 On July 21, 2017, the St. Louis Cardinals acquired O'Neill for pitcher Marco Gonzales and assigned him to the Memphis Redbirds of the PCL.

 O'Neill finished 2017 with a combined .246 batting average, 31 home runs, and 95 RBIs in 130 games between Tacoma and Memphis.
-The Redbirds became the 2017 PCL champions after defeating the El Paso Chihuahuas in five games in the league championship final, giving O'Neill consecutive minor league championships with two different organizations at two different levels.
+The Redbirds became the 2017 PCL champions after defeating the El Paso Chihuahuas in five games in the league championship final, giving O'Neill consecutive minor league championships with two organizations at two levels.
 The Cardinals added him to their 40-man roster after the season to protect him from being chosen in the Rule 5 Draft.